meiamuwe/udacity-python-backend-dev-capstone/README.md

 | `auth0_client_id` | Auth0 client ID | You can find the required value in the project submission comments.|
 | `auth0_client_secret` | Auth0 client secret | You can find the required value in the project submission comments.|

+The test suite covers the required functionallity of the API extensively, including tests for authorization and authentication.

 # Project dependencies